voxel51/fiftyone/docs/source/user_guide/app.rst

 _______________

-If your data is stored on a remote machine, you can forward a session from the remote machine to the FiftyOne App on your local machine and seemlessly browse your remote dataset.
+If your data is stored on a remote machine, you can forward a session from the remote machine to your local machine and seemlessly browse your remote dataset via the App.

-See the :ref:`Environments page <environments>` for more information on possible configurations of local/remote/cloud data and App access.
+Check out the :ref:`environments page <environments>` for more information on possible configurations of local/remote/cloud data and App access.

 Remote machine
 --------------

-On the remote machine, you can load a |Dataset| and launch a remote session using either the Python library or the CLI:
+On the remote machine, you can load a |Dataset| and launch a remote session using either the Python library or the CLI.

 .. tabs::